superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 The KGE model is trained by trying to make the similarities between embedding vectors align with the similarities of corresponding nodes in the graph.
 The model adjusts its parameters during training to ensure that entities that are similar in the KG have similar embeddings.
 This ensures that vector representations capture the structural and relational aspects of entities in the graph.

-KGE algorithms vary in the similarity functions they employ and how they define node similarity within a graph.
+KGE algorithms vary in the similarity functions they employ, and how they define node similarity within a graph.
 A simple approach is to consider nodes that are connected by an edge as similar.
 Using this definition, learning node embeddings can be framed as a classification task.
 In this task, the goal is to determine how likely it is that any given pair of nodes have a specific type of relationship (i.e., share a specific edge), given their embeddings.

 ## Demo using DistMult KGE